 Access to water will be more difficult for 63% of the world's population

 |Access to water will be more difficult for 63% of the world's population

 Durban: running industry on recycled water

 Water resources are limited in South Africa, especially in the city of Durban.
 The main challenge in the region lies in managing the supply of drinking water to ensure priority is given to the city’s residents.

 Veolia developed a simple solution through the Durban Water Recycling plant, which supplies the city's industries with recycled, cost-effective water of sufficient quality to be used in manufacturing processes.
-98% of the city's wastewater is now recycled.
+98% of the SWTW treatment plant's wastewater are now recycled.

 Western Corridor Project: reclaiming water

 Queensland is Australia's second-largest state.
 In 2007, it experienced severe drought and the reservoirs used to supply water to 2.5 million people almost ran dry.

 The Western Corridor Project aims to develop a network of underground pipes more than 200 kilometers in length.
 These pipes feed into a reservoir used to provide drinking water to local people and also supply the purified water needed to run two power plants.